 - Commands Topic: This is the topic the device will subscribe to receive the commands and messages that will be issued to the alarm system.
 Keys pressed on a virtual keypad will be also published on this topic.

 - Keep Alive Topic: This is the topic where the keep alive messages will be published.
 The message payload depends on firmware version but usually includes the state of the connection with the Alarm system, with MQTT brokers and the WiFi signal strength.

 - Keep Alive interval (seconds): If this parameter is greater than 0, the device will publish a keep alive message every time this interval is elapsed.

 This section is for Over The Air (OTA) firmware update.

 For updating your device firmware, please refer to this article: Updating BRDSC01 firmware

-Once all parameters are configured according to your needs, tap on Apply at the bottom of the configuration screen to save the settings and reboot the device.
+5 – Once all parameters are configured according to your needs, scroll down to the bottom of the configuration screen and tap on the ‘Apply‘ button to save the changes and reboot the bridge.